Raja Ampat Biodiversity Resort

 Raja Ampat Biodiversity’s restaurant serves a delicious blend of Western and Indonesian dishes right on the beach, allowing guests to feel the sand between their toes as they savour each meal.
-When possible, ingredients are sourced locally reducing the resort’s carbon footprint, supporting the local economy, and providing guests with the freshest food possible.
+When possible, ingredients are sourced locally to help reduce the resort’s carbon footprint, support the local economy, and provide guests with the freshest food possible.
 When the day’s diving is done, head for a beer or handcrafted sundowner cocktail at the bar, perched on the edge of the beach and offering some of the resort’s best views.
 The spa is tucked away between jungle and sea, offering guests traditional and Swedish massages as well as reflexology - all set to the sound of waves.

-The resort's jetty is a great jumping-off point for your ocean exploration, but it’s also one of the resort’s best places to relax and sunbathe.
+The resort's jetty is a great jumping-off point for your ocean exploration, but it’s also one of the best places to relax and sunbathe.
 Keep an eye out for passing dolphins, mantas, and even the occasional dugong.
-A variety of excursions are on offer, including guided kayaking, bird-watching and manta snorkelling, as well as day trips to the region’s exciting diving and snorkelling areas like The Passage, as well as Fam and Gam Islands.
+A variety of excursions are on offer, including guided kayaking, bird-watching and manta snorkelling, as well as day trips to the region’s exciting diving and snorkelling areas like The Passage, and the islands of Fam and Gam.
 Diving and yoga retreats are held here, allowing guests to unwind and get in touch with nature - in the most breathtaking environment possible.

 Diving with Raja Ampat Biodiversity